Healthy Minds Lincolnshire (HML) Frequently Asked Questions

 Though we will give young people the opportunity to speak independently in their assessment, we typically ask that parents/carers also attend and stay for this appointment to give your perpsective on some of the difficulties you are facing as a family.

 We have a number of CAMHS bases in the county.
 These are in Lincoln, Grantham, Boston and Louth.
 You will usually be invited to a base nearest to you.
-However, during the coronavirus outbreak most of our appointments are taking place over telephone or videos, unless directed otherwise.

 First appointments with CAMHS are usually around 90 minutes.